 We had to go back to the police station to file a quick report, where one of the staff members gave a speech to the entire crew thanking them for mobilizing so quickly.
 I almost cried.

 We thanked the team and drove home – I’d never been so happy to sleep in my own bed.

 Out of all my hiking adventures, I can’t say I’ve ever had an entire village come to save me.
 I’m thankful for the kind people in Dominica coming to rescue of and reminded of why it’s so important to be prepared for any hike – no matter how long you think it is.

 I should know better than this.
 I hiked the entire East Coast Trail this summer and had my hiking essentials with me every time.
-But for some reason in Dominica, I let my guard down.
+But for some reason, while traveling in Dominica, I let my guard down.
 Thankfully I didn’t have to sleep in the jungle, but the situation could have been much worse!